PulsePanda/Kript/README.md

 A Java built RSA network encryption library.

 ## How to build
 Kript is built with a Gradle wrapper.
-To build the software yourself, clone or download the repository.
-Access the directory with your command line.
-Type
+After cloning or downloading the repository, navigate to the root folder and open your command line.
+Execute `gradlew build`.
+That will create the jar file in build/libs.

 ## How to use Kript in your own software
 Kript is designed to be built into a .jar file and included in your project as a library.
 After you have the project set up with Kript included, simply create a Kript object.
 The constructor creates all the keys and provides methods to access the public key to send to the connection.